Shiromani Akali Dal: British India

-Independent India
+Post Independence India

 In the 1950s, the party launched the Punjabi Suba movement, demanding a state with majority of Punjabi speaking people, out of undivided East Punjab under the leadership of Sant Fateh Singh.
 In 1966, the present Punjab was formed.
 Akali Dal came to power in the new Punjab in March 1967, but early governments didn't live long due to internal conflicts and power struggles within the party.
 Later, party strengthened and party governments completed full term.

+Modern Factions

+Sukhdev Singh Dhindsa along with other Akali leaders came together at a Gurdwara in Ludhiana on 7 July 2020 to re-establish SAD (D).
+Dhindsa was chosen as president of the revived political party.
+He claimed SAD (D) as the true Shiromani Akali Dal and that the one so called was taken over by the Badal family.